The Big Country: Production

 Robert Wyler and Jessamyn West wrote the first screenplay for the film based on the Donald Hamilton story that had been serialized in The Saturday Evening Post.
 Leon Uris wrote a second screenplay, and Robert Wilder wrote another, with the final script by James R. Webb and Sy Bartlett.
 After arbitration, Webb, Bartlett, and Wilder received screenplay credit and Wyler and West received adaptation credit.
 Uris was not given credit, as his script deviated too much from the original story.

 Director William Wyler was known for shooting an excessive number of takes on his films, usually without explaining to the actors what to do differently except "[make it] better", and this one was no exception.
 Many of the actors, including Jean Simmons and Carroll Baker, were so traumatized by his directing style that they refused to speak about the experience for years.
 Simmons later said they constantly received rewrites for the script, making acting extremely difficult.
 Gregory Peck and Wyler, who were good friends, fought constantly on the set and had a falling out for three years, although they later reconciled.
 Wyler and Charles Bickford also clashed, as they had done 30 years previously on the production of his 1929 film Hell's Heroes.
 Burl Ives, however, claimed to have enjoyed making the film.

 Before principal photography was complete, Wyler left for Rome to start work on Ben-Hur, delegating creation of the final scenes involving McKay and Maragon to his assistant Robert Swink, whose resulting scenes pleased Wyler so much that he wrote Swink a letter stating: "I can't begin to tell you how pleased I am with the new ending....
 The shots you made are complete perfection."

 Locations

 The Blanco Canyon scenes were filmed in California's Red Rock Canyon State Park in the Mojave Desert.
-The ranch and field scenes with greenery were filmed in the Sierra Nevada foothills near the town of Farmington in Central California.
-Today, the Snow Ranch, a working cattle ranch, is also used during the winter (lower fire risk) by a club of the National Association of Rocketry for launches of model and mid- and high-power amateur rockets.
+The ranch and field scenes with greenery were filmed at Snow Ranch in the Sierra Nevada foothills near the town of Farmington in central California.
+Snow Ranch was also used for the pilot of Little House on the Prairie (1974) as well as additional Little House episodes in the following years.
+Other movies filmed there include Sam Whiskey (1969 - Burt Reynolds); Coast to Coast (1980 - Robert Blake & Dyan Cannon) and Shout (1991 - John Travolta).
+Presently a working cattle ranch in its 153rd year, it is also used during winter months (as a lower fire risk) by a club of the National Association of Rocketry for launches of model and mid- and high-power amateur rockets.
+The site is playfully dubbed "Snow Ranch Spaceport".